 Things You'll Need

 Exercise ball (choose a large, medium or small ball depending on whether the costume is for a child or an adult)

 Air pump to inflate and deflate exercise ball

 Computer paper (optional)

 Paint and paintbrushes

 Large plastic tablecloth

 Make Your Sphere Costume

-- Cover a medium bowl with plastic wrap to prevent papier mache from sticking to the bowl.
+Prepare work surface.
+Spread a large plastic tablecloth over the floor where you will be working.
+Cover a medium bowl with plastic wrap to prevent papier mache from sticking to the bowl.

-- Make sure the hole to inflate and deflate the exercise ball is at the top so you can deflate the ball once the papier mache is dry.
+Inflate your exercise ball so that it is firm and put it on top of the medium-sized bowl to hold it in place while you work.
+Cover your exercise ball with plastic wrap to prevent papier mache from sticking to it.
+Make sure the hole to inflate and deflate the exercise ball is at the top so you can deflate the ball once the papier mache is dry.

 Only make enough of the papier mache recipe for one layer at a time.
 Allow layers to dry completely between applications.